brainsaysno/metaprog/README.md

-**metaprog**
+# metaprog

-An experimental versatile meta-programming AI library.
+An experimental and versatile library for exploring LLM assisted meta-programming.